haosulab/ManiSkill/docs/source/user_guide/tutorials/domain_randomization.md

 ## Actor/Link Physical and Visual Randomizations

-By default ManiSkill provides some convenient APIs that accept batched inputs for randomizing some properties of objects such as setting joint properties or disabling gravity on an object.
+By default ManiSkill provides some convenient APIs that accept batched inputs for randomizing some properties of {py:class}`mani_skill.utils.structs.Actor` or {py:class}`mani_skill.utils.structs.Link` objects.
 In general if you want to randomize properties more granularly or if there isn't a convenience API available, you can do so by modifying each actor/link's components individually.
 Note at this granular level all values are expected to be python primitives or numpy based, torch tensors are not used.
-Normally these randomizations should be done during the `_load_scene` function.
+Normally these randomizations should be done during the `_load_scene` function in custom tasks.

 ```python